armory-plugins/external-accounts/README.md

 If authenticating to git using SSH, a secret with all relevant files (`id_rsa`, `known_hosts`) needs to be provided.

-### Accounts in git repository, embedded jgit poller
+### Accounts in git repository, embedded git poller

-The plugin inside clouddriver pulls the git repository using jgit, and loads account information.
+In this case the plugin inside clouddriver pulls the git repository and loads account information.
+All git interaction is done through shell calls to `git` binary, and if that is not found the plugin fallbacks to using `jgit`. `jgit` has known performance issues, so it's recommended to be used only if the other options are not available.

 Example configuration using spinnaker operator: